How roadside assistance competition has upped the ante for customer service

 - Empathy and soft skills to reassure people during what can be an emotional or frightening roadside problem

 Liveops agents build trust with drivers from the first contact to future experiences.
 At the same time, because you have the right agents at the right time, your cost per call is reduced—you only pay for minutes you use.
-Unlike more traditional call center arrangement, you aren’t paying for idle time.
+Unlike more traditional contact center arrangement, you aren’t paying for idle time.

 Reach out to us to learn more about how Liveops can power your bottom line with roadside assistance agents.
 Read more about improving customer service flexibility in our white paper, or how to handle customer service spikes with our webinar.